Ministry of Education, Government of India

 - You get a permanent 14-digit Student ID

-- Every year, you just log in — no fresh registration
+- Every year, you just log in.
+No fresh registration

 - Your details (name, Aadhaar, bank account) are pre-filled